 Promotion campaigns about EU farm products are designed to open up new market opportunities for EU farmers and the wider food industry, as well as helping them build their existing business.

 Promotion policy rules set out how EU funding – rising from €142.5 million in 2017 to €188.5 million in 2018 and €200 million in 2020 – can be used for information and promotion initiatives in EU member states and countries outside the EU.

-There are two kinds of promotion actions
+There are two kinds of promotion action

 - those run by European trade or inter-trade associations and co-financed by the EU

-- those run directly by the EU itself, such as diplomatic offensives by the Commissioner in non-EU countries to develop agri-food trade, participation in fairs and communication campaigns to promote EU farm products
+- those run directly by the EU itself, such as diplomatic offensives by the Commissioner in non-EU countries to develop agri-food trade, or participation in fairs and communication campaigns to promote EU farm products

 The Consumers, Health, Agriculture and Food Executive Agency (CHAFEA) puts this strategic policy into practice on behalf of the Commission.

 It does this by